 The contrast of a ticket that’s still worthy as an item of art fifty-years after the end of its practical lifespan, and that of a digital barcode locked into a smartphone app, makes for a stark and depressing encapsulation of the drastically different creative eras the two games represent.

 The Oklahoma ticket is an obvious example of college football’s folk-style connection to the land and its people.
 Many tickets in Row 1’s collection evince that relationship, with universities honoring something in their state’s history, an anniversary, or some other touchstone that makes a concrete connection between the college sport and the history of the state it’s being played in.
-No digital ticket offers even the possibility of something so personal or interesting to hold on to.
+No digital ticket offers even the possibility of something so personal or interesting to make a keepsake.

-Nixon went over the heads of the national sporting press and their wire-service polls, the traditional arbiters of national championships, and boxed out an undefeated Penn State team to the north, to show the constituents down South that he appreciated their brand of football, their commitment to it, and its championship pedigree.
-College football in certain parts of the country is as much a religion as a game and Nixon, who was an obsessive fan of professional football, was paying homage to the culture of a group of people he needed to win over to stay president of the United States.
-College football was in the middle of the maelstrom.
+Nixon had gone over the heads of the national sporting press and wire-service polls, the traditional arbiters of national championships, and boxed out an undefeated Penn State team to the north, to show the constituents down South he appreciated their brand of football, their commitment to it, and its championship pedigree.
+College football in certain parts of the country is as much a religion as a game and Nixon, who was an obsessive fan of professional football, was paying homage to a culture a he needed to win over to stay president of the United States.

 The game itself was an incredible battle between the undefeated Longhorns and Razorbacks in the final week of the regular season, and it came down to a cold-blooded touchdown drive by Texas late in the fourth quarter to win, 15-14, on a sharp and rainy December Saturday.
 The ticket itself is simple, with a drawing of Razorback Stadium and the marching band on the field—but it is what the stub represents that made it worth keeping

 Those two tickets cost Durbin around $600 each at auction.
-Both are extremely rare and to get them in a condition good enough to reproduce took a lot of hunting and good luck.
+Both are extremely rare and to get them at reproduction quality took a lot of hunting and luck.
 To find those rare tickets you have to make a regular circuit of estate sales featuring old scrapbooks stuffed with the right kind of souvenirs, or online auction houses where they’re sold by people who may not be aware of their actual value.
-The other way is by a kind of national scavenger hunt undertaken by people who like to track things down.
+The other way is by a kind of national scavenger hunt executed by people who like to track things down.
 It can be long and tedious work.

-Havens from Ticket Stub Collection says the 2020 pandemic year has turbo-charged ticket-stub selling and purchasing.
-The radical impact of Covid, including fears it could be transmitted over physical surfaces, put many slow transitions into a rush mode, including the shuffling out of physical tickets.
-As the impending death of physical tickets became imminent, Havens said daily online auctions for stubs have jumped from around 75,000 tickets a day to north of 120,000 on platforms like EBay.
+Havens from Ticket Stub Collection says the 2020 pandemic has turbo-charged stub selling.
+The radical impact of Covid, including fears the virus could be transmitted over physical surfaces, put many slow transitions into a rush mode, including the phasing out of physical tickets.
+As their impending death became imminent, Havens said daily online auctions for stubs have jumped from around 75,000 a day to north of 120,000 on platforms like EBay.

 “The ticket is an absolute work of art,” says Havens.
 “And it's a full ticket.
 It's not a stub.
 So it's got a weird notch bottom that has the seating information.
 So I put it up for sale and the dude on eBay swallowed it up for $500 bucks last week.
 Wow.
 I mean, no questions asked, he didn’t even make me a counter offer.
 Of course I immediately thought I should have been asking for a lot more.
 Oh well.”

 Digital passes also can be instantly transferred across the country without having to send them by snail mail or to meet up in person to make a transaction.
-This also, in theory, eliminates the worst elements of the scalper markets outside stadiums, forcing re-sellers onto legitimate digital secondary markets where tickets are authenticated and prices are forced to fall in line with the prevailing market rates if they’re going to sell.
+This also, in theory, eliminates some of the worst aspects of scalper markets outside stadiums, forcing re-sellers onto legitimate secondary markets where tickets are authenticated and prices forced into line with the market if they’re going to sell.

-Along with a friend I once bought bogus tickets to a big USC—UCLA football game outside the Coliseum in Los Angeles.
+Alongside a friend visiting Los Angeles from across the country, I once bought bogus tickets to a big USC-UCLA football game outside the Coliseum in Los Angeles.
 In the noise and chaos and intensity outside the stadium just minutes before kickoff the tickets had looked real enough.
-In that same massive crush going into the stadium, where the ticket agents tore the stubs and didn’t use a digital scanner, they looked authentic enough to get us inside.
+In that same massive crush going into the stadium, where the ticket agents tore the stubs and didn’t use a digital scanner, they looked real enough again to get us inside.

-When I began scanning the section markers at the top of the stadium I realized our tickets had us in a section that did not exist.
-We somehow found two spots to squeeze into in a sold-out stadium but it had almost been a several-hundred-dollars disaster.
-When you are college-aged the loss of several hundred dollars in return for nothing is like learning your million-dollar savings account got cleaned out in a Ponzi Scheme.
-I take solace in imagining that scalper was run over by a shipping truck somewhere along Exposition Boulevard.
+Inside, standing on the Coliseum floor, I was scanning section markers at the lip of the stadium when I realized our tickets had us in a section that did not exist.
+We had wandered around the ballpark and eventually found two spots to squeeze into but it had nearly been a financial disaster.
+When you are college-aged the loss of several hundred dollars in return for nothing is like learning your million-dollar retirement account was cleaned out in a Ponzi Scheme.
+I take solace imagining that scalper was run over by a tractor-trailer somewhere along Exposition Boulevard.

 But the digital ticket, beyond the one-time access it grants, is little more than another data-collection device installed on your phone.
-The corporate entity issuing the app its stored on is going to know everywhere you go and everything you do within its purview.
-This circuit will become complete when stadiums go to cashless applications at their concession stands that will record every beverage, food, and souvenir purchase and store it alongside everything else in your digital profile.
-The team and its corporate partners will use that information to tailor your experience both at the ballpark and outside of it as they send you product offers and exclusive deals based on the data they’ve archived
+The corporate entity issuing the app is going to know everywhere you go and everything you do within its purview.
+This circuit will become complete when stadiums go cashless at their concession stands and your purchasing app will record every beverage, food item, and souvenir purchase you make and store it alongside everything else in your digital profile.
+The team and its corporate partners will use that information to tailor your experience both at the ballpark and outside of it as they send you product offers and exclusive deals based on their data triggers.

-But until that day comes when there will be no one left who remembers what a physical ticket was, or any kind of art that wasn’t created digitally and printed to order, there is a good traffic going in the remembrance of days gone by.
+But until that day comes when there will be no one left who remembers what a physical ticket was there is a good traffic in the remembrance of days gone by.
 You can buy something colorful off of Row One, or get a ticket from Ticket Stubs Collector, and hang it up in your home.